-- \\\\14.
-To detect hazards, you must be able to

-distinguish \\\\\ within a complex,

-changing traffic situation.a. cluesc. accidents

-d. rules

-- \\\\15.
-Your eyes should scan farther down the roadway as your speed \\\\\\. a. decreases. c. increases. b. stabilizes. d. none of the above.

-- \\\\\16.
-Many collisions occur at intersections where

-\\\\\\\ is obstructed or limited by

-buildings, vegetation, or parked cars.

-a. hearing

-c. path

-b. stopping

-d. vision

-- 17. Which of these statements is not a good seeing habit when driving a school bus:a. aim high in steeringb. get the big picture

-- c. frequently turn around to check on studentsd. keep your eyes moving

-- \\\\18.
-The main purpose of defensive driving is to: a. prevent bodily injury.

-- b. prevent property damage.

-- c. avoid collisions.

-- d. reduce traffic violations.

-- e. all

-- 19. When another vehicle is following a school bus too closely, a good defensive driver will avoid:

-- a. sudden stops.

-- b. changing lanes.
+- 14. To detect hazards, you must be able to distinguish within a complex, changing traffic situation. a. clues c. accidents b. taillights d. rules 15.
+Your eyes should scan farther down the roadway as your speed a. decreases. c. increases. b. stabilizes. d. none of the above.
+16. Many collisions occur at intersections where is obstructed or limited by buildings, vegetation, or parked cars. c. path a. hearing b. stopping d. vision 17.
+Which of these statements is not a good seeing habit when driving a school bus: a. aim high in steering b. get the big picture c. frequently turn around to check on students d. keep your eyes moving 18.
+The purpose of defensive driving is to: a. prevent bodily injury. b. prevent property damage. c. avoid collisions. d. reduce traffic violations. e. all 19.
+When another vehicle is following a school bus too closely, a good defensive driver will avoid: a. sudden stops. b. changing lanes.

 - c. flashing brakelights.

 - d. checking mirrors frequently.